Publications

 [Paper | Policy Brief]

-Affordability Implications of Zoning Deregulation in India (with Sahil Gandhi)
+Relaxing Floor Area Ratio: Housing Supply & Affordability in India (with Sahil Gandhi)

 Funded by: IGC, STEG